 Important user groups of the wastewater statistics are the different national and regional public administrations/governments, mainly the Ministry of Environment, Norwegian Environment Agency, the different county administrations and municipalities.
-To various degrees, other potential user groups are the media, business and industry and NGOs.
+To various degrees, other potential user groups are science, media, business and industry and NGOs.

 Council Directive of 21 st May 1991 concerning urban wastewater treatment (91/271/EEC).